What is a war memorial?

 inscriptions on a family grave marker, commemorating a war casualty buried elsewhere.

-N.B.
-Graves are not included, nor are memorials to military personnel whose deaths were not on active service.
+2. A memorial to military personnel whose deaths were not on active service.